-Crassula Rupestris or the Necklace plant is a small must-have succulent perfect to add some color and as ground cover in home gardens.
+Crassula Rupestris or the Necklace plant of the Crassulaceae family is a small must-have succulent perfect to add some color and as ground cover in home gardens.
 Do not confuse this with Crassula Perforata or String of Buttons as they both look quite similar.
-Crassula Rupestris is a shrubby, succulent vine belonging to the Crassula family and similar to the Jade plant.
+Crassula Rupestris is a shrubby, succulent vine belonging to the Crassula genus and similar to the Jade plant.

 Learn from our care tips to see how to grow this beauty the right way.